msdange/project_assignment_v0/README.md

    ```
 3. cd into the cloned repository.
 4. Go to variables.tf file and change the values as per comments given and Save the file.
+5. Verify if given cidr blocks in main.tf are available in the AWS account.
+If not available update cidr blocks.
-5. Run the following commands in same order
+6. Run the following commands in same order
     - terraform init
     - terraform plan
     - terraform apply

-This will provision the required infrastructure and provides the ALB hostname as the output.
+ 7. Above step will provision the required infrastructure and provides the ALB hostname as the output.
+Note the hostname.

 ### Part 2: Installing the application